-Philosophy is the systematic examination of some of the most fundamental questions that human beings ask: What is real?
+Philosophy critically examines the most fundamental questions that human beings ask: What is real?
 What is true?
 What can we know?
 What is right or wrong?
 What is consciousness?
 How do the mind and body interact?
 What is language?
 What is art?
-What are justice and social justice?
+What is right and wrong?
+What is justice?
 What makes a good society?
 What makes a life meaningful?
-The study of philosophy is not only fundamental to personal development but also to the development of an individual taking their place in society.
-It is at the foundation of a deeply inclusive and diverse educational approach.
+Philosophy is part of natural human enquiry, part of individual development, and crucial groundwork for anyone taking their place in society.
+As technology and other factors alter the world we take for granted-including the world of work-philosophy majors will have the most flexible and practical preparation for any challenges they may meet.

-The philosophy major combines a thorough study of philosophies that have shaped a wide variety of world-views with rigorous training in the analysis of argument.
+The philosophy major combines a detailed study of the philosophical theories that have shaped a wide variety of views, opinions, and arguments, as well as their application to real-world and practical outcomes.
+The philosophy major empowers students with rigorous training in the analysis of argument.
 Philosophy majors learn how to identify, analyze and critique arguments, argue effectively for their own opinions, make reasoned decisions about ethical and political issues, actively engage in the debates that have shaped the history of human thought, and develop reasoned philosophical views of their own on a range of central philosophical issues.

 The design of the philosophy major and the interrelation of the courses in the major provides students with significant critical thinking skills: identifying, thinking about and analyzing problems and issues, as well as constructing and assessing theories and counterexamples that represent the best that human logical thinking has to offer.
-Both lower and upper level courses in philosophy explicitly require students to develop crucial cognitive skills: (i) the ability to identify philosophical issues as problems or puzzles and (ii) formulating and contrasting opposing solutions and approaches.
-This requires logical investigation, understanding and assessment, a key characteristic of the best and most effective critical thinking.
-Courses in philosophy at every level also emphasize the importance of the student engaging deeply with the assigned and recommended materials for the course as well as demonstrating mastery of those materials.
+Both lower and upper level courses in philosophy explicitly require students to develop crucial cognitive skills: (i) the ability to identify philosophical issues, problems, or puzzles and their application to the world; and (ii) formulating and contrasting or opposing creative solutions and approaches.
+This requires logical investigation, understanding and rigorous assessment, a key characteristic of the best and most effective critical thinking.
+Courses in philosophy at every level also emphasize the importance of engaging deeply with the assigned and recommended materials for the course as well as demonstrating mastery of those materials.
 The senior capstone courses, in addition, emphasize mastery of the process by which good philosophical research is produced and communicated.

 Philosophy majors and minors may elect to pursue either the general course of study in philosophy or a major or minor specialization either in the area of Law and Philosophy or in the area of Ethics.
-The general course of study in philosophy is designed for students who have broad interests in philosophy or who wish to prepare for graduate school not only in philosophy but in law, medicine, public policy, politics, and business.
+The general course of study in philosophy is designed for students who have broad interests in philosophy or who wish to prepare for graduate school, not only in philosophy but in law, medicine, public policy, politics, and business.
 The specialization in Law and Philosophy is designed for students with a specific interest in law or in legal and political theory.
-The specialization in Ethics is designed for students with specific interests in theoretical or applied ethics, medicine, nursing, and other professions.
+The specialization in Ethics is designed for students with specific interests in theoretical or applied ethics, medicine, nursing, business, law, finance, engineering, and other professions.